| | |

 6. Take a hint.

-Trying to find animals in a wilderness area of almost 20 000 km² – almost the whole size of Wales, and then on top of this trying to narrow this down to animals visible to the road, really comes down to luck.
+Trying to find animals in a wilderness area of almost 20,000 km² – about the size of Wales – and narrowing it down to animals visible from the road really comes down to luck.
 Luck, and being in the right place at the right time.

 While elephant populations in the Kruger National Park are strong, these big tuskers are still a great find.